Skip to content

 The adverse effects of this medication, particularly bleeding, loss of coordination, or QT prolongation, may be more severe in older adults.
 Loss of coordination can make falling more likely.
 A type of salt imbalance (hyponatremia) may also be more common in older people, especially if they take “water pills” (diuretics).

-Children may be more sensitive to the drug’s side effects, particularly appetite loss and weight loss.
+Children may be more sensitive to the drug’s side effects, particularly appetite and weight loss.
 Children taking this medication should have their weight and height measured.

-Do not stop taking this medication unless your doctor instructs you to because untreated mental/mood issues (such as depression, panic attacks, obsessive-compulsive disorder, and post-traumatic stress disorder) can be a serious condition.
+Do not stop taking this medication unless your doctor instructs you to because untreated mental/mood issues (such as depression, panic attacks, obsessive-compulsive disorder, and post-traumatic stress disorder) can be a severe condition.
 Discuss the advantages and disadvantages of using this medication during pregnancy with your doctor as soon as you become pregnant, plan to become pregnant, or suspect that you might be pregnant.

 This medication passes into breast milk.
 Before breastfeeding, speak with your doctor.